tc39/notes/es8/2017-07/jul-26.md

 SYG: Not looking to implement any new concepts to the language itself.

-SYG: …continuing presentation… ("What Tree Grammar?" slide)
+SYG: ...continuing presentation... ("What Tree Grammar?" slide)

 BN: These ASTs seem like a better starting point than the formal grammar